-Royal Malewane has one of the most qualified guiding teams in Africa.
+Royal Malewane has the most qualified guiding team in Africa.
 Our team consists of career guides who strive for excellence and are passionate about the African bush.

 On most private safaris in Southern Africa, guests are guided on specialised Land Rovers by a ranger who drives the vehicle and by a tracker who sits on an especially precarious seat at the front of the bonnet.
 The tracker’s job is to find elusive wildlife.
 To notice and interpret nature’s subtle clues through acutely honed senses while the ranger engages with the guests and ensures safe passage.

 There is no bond stronger than the indelible and intuitive connection between a ranger and a tracker.
 Wild adventures, unique encounters and proud achievements punctuate their derring-do filled days.
 Watch our video below which explains more about the unique qualifications that our team has and how that impacts on the guest experience.

 Juan Pinto is the former Head Ranger at Royal Malewane and has now taken up a position as a director at Royal Malewane allowing him to concentrate on the broader wildlife experience as well as critical conservation efforts.
 He is one of the most qualified guides in the business.
 Juan has a unique set of formal guiding qualifications:

 - The Field Guides Association of Southern Africa (FGASA) – Level 3 professional guide;

 - Special Knowledge and Skills (SKS) – Dangerous Game;

 - Juan was the first active guide to be awarded the honorary title of Scout by FGASA in recognition of achieving the highest qualifications as a guide and as a tracker.